How LinkedIn Skills Endorsements Actually Work (And How to Rank Higher Today)

 Common Pitfalls and How to Avoid Them

-Below is a comparison of how a standard profile looks versus a high-intent authority profile that the algorithm loves.
+Below is a comparison of how a standard profile looks versus a 2026 High-Authority profile.

 Conclusion: Stop Leaving Money on the Table

-The algorithm is designed to reward people who provide proof of their expertise.
-By taking 30 minutes today to audit your skills, delete the dead weight, and reach out to three high-authority peers for a specific endorsement, you are putting yourself ahead of 90% of your competition.
-Don't let your hard-earned expertise go to waste because of a few technical errors on your profile.
-Start building your authority today and watch your search appearances climb.
+The algorithm is designed to reward those who provide verifiable proof of expertise.
+Take 30 minutes today to audit your profile, remove the "dead weight" skills, and reach out to two high-authority peers for a specific, verified endorsement.
+Start building your 2026 authority today and watch your search appearances-and your income-climb.

 Does it matter if I have more than 50 skills?